 Second, our algorithm requires an initial guess for the state and control input trajectories X, U and the dynamics multipliers $\mu$ .
 Empirically, we observe that choosing $\mu = 0$ and simply rolling out the dynamics starting from the initial state $x_0$ without any control was a sufficiently good initial guess to get convergence to a local optimum that respects both the constraints and the first-order optimality conditions.
-For a detailed empirical study of the convergence of ALGAMES and its failure cases, we refer to Sections VI-D and VI-E.
+For a detailed empirical study of the convergence of AL-GAMES and its failure cases, we refer to Sections 5.5 and 5.6.

-Finally, even for simple linear quadratic games, the Nash equilibrium solution is not necessarily unique.
+Finally, even for simple linear-quadratic games, the Nash equilibrium solution is not necessarily unique.
 In general, an entire subspace of equilibria exists.
 In this case, the matrix H in Equation 9 will be singular.
-In practice, we regularize this matrix so that large steps $\delta y$ are penalized, resulting in an invertible matrix H and convergence to a Nash equilibrium that minimizes the norm of y.
+In practice, we regularize this matrix so that large steps $\delta y$ are penalized, resulting in an invertible matrix H.